A common question among new parents is whether or not they need a baby monitor and if they are worth the money.

 It also means you won’t need to go into your baby’s room and disturb them to check if they are still asleep during those times when they’re having a longer than usual nap.

-If your baby sometimes wakes up briefly between sleep cycles before settling again, you’ll also find a monitor with a camera to be particularly useful because you’ll be able to tell if they’ve gone back to sleep, despite making some noise and crying.
+If your baby sometimes wakes up briefly between sleep cycles before settling again, or if they are prone to nightmares, you’ll also find a model with a camera to be particularly useful because you’ll be able to tell if they’ve gone back to sleep, despite making some noise and crying.

 Useful When Traveling or Out To Dinner